 Quentin Tarantino’s Once Upon a Time in Hollywood takes on the true story of late 1960s Los Angeles and the invasion of the Manson Family.
 The Oscar-winning director’s ninth (and possibly penultimate) film premiered at the Cannes Film Festival to strong reviews, along with a request from Tarantino himself for critics to not spoil the movie.
-That proved fascinating to some given that the film is taking on one of the most recognizable and infamous events to ever occur in Hollywood history and adapting it for the big screen.
+That proved fascinating to some, given that the film is taking on one of the most recognizable and infamous events to ever occur in Hollywood history and adapting it for the big screen.
+With Once Upon a Time in Hollywood now in theaters, here's the grim true story that inspired it.

 In August 1969, a group of hippies, led by pseudo-cult leader Charles Manson, murdered seven people, including the actress Sharon Tate, who was eight months pregnant at the time.
 It led to a new era of Hollywood fear that dominated the industry for decades to come.
 Nowadays, the Tate-LaBianca murders are the stuff of legend, in large part thanks to the sheer number of major celebrities who were associated with or connected to the case.
 The writer Joan Didion, whose essay collection The White Album tackled the topic and helped to define it as the benchmark of a generation, famously said that the murders signaled the true end of the 1960s and all that they represented.
 The story has never been adapted on this scale before, because for some in the industry, it’s just too personal a story to tell, given the popularity of Sharon Tate and the infamy of her husband, director Roman Polanski.